jqbaena/keep-the-beat-game/README.md

 # KEEP THE BEAT GAME

 ## Description
 Keep the beat is a game that merges different styles of gaming.
 Platformers, runners and rythm games.
-The player has to run to try to reach the end of the level, platforms, enemies and other random hazards will put you in trouble.
+The player has to try to reach the end of the level, platforms, enemies and other random hazards will put you in trouble.

 ## MVP (CANVAS)